mutalis/explore-deps/README.md

 -   interfaces
 -   classes and the tricky bit about private fields
 -   vscode: type hints, useful error messages
+-   function types and that stupid thing where you have to supply a name

 ## Section 2: The runtime.
 Node and the many dialects of JavaScript